-1. File your nails.
+1. File Your Nails

 Choi uses her Diamond Nail File, but any will do.
 If you choose a file with a slightly coarse texture, file in one direction since the rough grit can damage your nails, she says.
-If you use a file with a fine grit, it's ok to file back and forth in both directions.
+If you use a file with a fine grit, it's okay to file back and forth in both directions.

-2. Apply cuticle oil.
+2. Apply Cuticle Oil

-Choi recommends using one that's enriched with vitamins and rubbing it into both cuticles and nail beds.
+Choi recommends using one that's enriched with vitamins and rubbing it into both the cuticles and nail beds.
 Try Sally Hansen Vitamin E Nail & Cuticle Oil.

-4. Push back cuticles.
+4. Push Back Cuticles